oss-review-toolkit/ort/docs/config-file-curations-yml.md

   * metadata-only packages, such as Maven BOM files, do not have any source code.
 Thus, when the flag is set the _downloader_ just skips the download and the _scanner_ skips the scan.
 Also, any _evaluator rule_ may optionally skip its execution.
+* set the _is_modified_ flag:
+  * indicates whether files of this package have been modified compared to the original files, e.g., in case of a fork of an upstream Open Source project, or a copy of the code in this project's repository.
 * set the _declared_license_mapping_ property:
   * Packages may have declared license string values which cannot be parsed to SpdxExpressions.
 In some cases this can be fixed by mapping these strings to a valid license.
 If multiple curations declare license mapping they get